 Why am I getting so many split ends?

-It is worth noting that everyone will develop split ends eventually if they don’t have their hair cut, no matter how well they treat it.
-However, there is plenty you can do to reduce the number of split ends you get and how quickly they form.
+Although everyone will develop split ends eventually if they don’t have their hair cut, there is plenty you can do to reduce the number of split ends you get.

 Damage to hair

 Vulnerability to split ends can also increase with age.
 This is because as you age, your hair may tend to become thinner and drier and so is more fragile and at risk of damage.